Avaiga/taipy-doc/docs/manuals/core/concepts/scenario.md

-A [Scenario](../../../reference/#taipy.core.scenario.scenario.Scenario) is made to model a business concept.
+A `Scenario^` is made to model a business concept.
 It represents an instance of a business problem to solve on consistent data and parameter sets.
 In other words, when an end user select a _scenario_, he/she should have access to all the information and data needed to understand the business case he/she is working on and to make the right decisions.